MicrosoftDocs/cognitive-toolkit-docs/articles/Serialization.md

 z.save("myModel.model")
 ```

 Note that a model saved in this way using the the [CNTK Library API](https://docs.microsoft.com/en-us/cognitive-toolkit/cntk-library-api) will have the model-v2 format.
 The model-v2 format is a Protobuf-based model serialization format, introduced in CNTK v2.
 (For more information, refer to [CNTK Model Format](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-model-format).)
-The file extension for the saved model filepath is irrelevant - across CNTK documentation you will see the use of `.model`, `.dnn`, `.cmf`, etc.
+While any file extension can be used (and you may see the use of various file extensions such as `.model`, `.dnn`, `.cmf` across CNTK documentation), we recommend that you stick to the convention of using `.model` for your CNTK models.

 ### Load model
 To load a model from file into CNTK: